An abundance of creativity, art and heritage shaped by the Whanganui River, Te Awa O Whanganui

 With the inaugural Whanganui Heritage Month launched in August 2019, there are a number of wonderful heritage attractions set in and around the town and riverfront.

-Named New Zealand’s Most Beautiful Town in 2019.
+Named New Zealand’s Most Beautiful Small City in 2020.

 It’s easy to enjoy walking along Victoria Street, stopping in at cafés and independent retail outlets before heading along the Whanganui River’s walkway.

 Te Awa o Whanganui (the Whanganui River) is a major river in the North Island of New Zealand.